Back

 Micromanagement is not always unreasonable

-Because of the deadline we involved five developers in the project (normally it takes three developers to finish the work in 3 months).
+Because of the deadline, we involved five developers in the project (normally it takes three developers to finish the work in 3 months).
 We were only responsible for the coding and our team worked in two-week sprints.
-During sprint zero our team lead built the architecture, the other developers joined the process later on.
+During sprint zero, our team lead built the architecture, and the other developers joined the process later on.

 Finding bugs in someone else’s API

-The most difficult thing during the rapid development was to deal with the partner bank’s API.
-The bank designed the API just recently and it was very raw: some methods simply didn’t work.
+The most difficult thing during the rapid development was dealing with the partner bank’s API.
+The bank designed the API just recently and it was very raw and some methods simply didn’t work.
 We were developing our service and finding bugs in the API simultaneously.
 For example, we couldn’t return the TIN field for Russia (EIN in the US) or a bank code for Brazil.

 Considering the pressing deadline, we sent all bugs to the bank’s dev team to request the adjustments the same day.
 While they were fixing the bugs, we put the current task on hold, moved on to the next one, and then got back to the delayed task.
-A couple of times we had to call the bank’s developers and explain the problem verbally.
-Trust me, this isn’t something you want to do when you only have two months for launching a startup without proper testing.
+A couple of times, we had to call the bank’s developers and explain the problem verbally.
+Trust me, this isn’t something you want to do when you only have two months to launch a startup without proper testing.

-See also Turning web into mobile: how to save thousands of dollars on development and outsmart App Store
+See also Turning Web into Mobile: How to Save Thousands of Dollars on Development and Outsmart the App Store

 How we managed it

-Our work would be more efficient if we had more time and less people on the team.
-When you work in a big team you spend a lot of time on synchronization, code reviews, and integration testing.
+Our work would be more efficient if we had more time and fewer people on the team.
+When you work in a big team, you spend a lot of time on synchronization, code reviews, and integration testing.

 We managed to finish the work within two months and released the app.
 The team members worked 8 hours a day and surprisingly avoided overtime work.
-Building a proper workflow helped us a lot: following the sprints, creating detailed tasks in Jira, real-time testing with Vercel, using auto deployments.
+Building a proper workflow helped us a lot following the sprints, creating detailed tasks in Jira, real-time testing with Vercel, and using auto deployments.
 We automated the rapid development process as best as we could.
-We set a special time for fixing large and medium priority bugs while fixing the smallest bugs on the go.
+We set a special time for fixing large and medium-priority bugs while fixing the smallest bugs on the go.

 The client already pays for his contractors’ work through our app.
 The main advantage of the service is that it helps to save money on fees.
-For example, if you want to transfer $1,000, Transferwise charges $18 and converts dollars to internal country currency.
-Headcount charges only $10 and won’t convert: it will send money in the same currency.
+For example, if you want to transfer $1,000, Wise charges $18 and converts dollars to internal country currency.
+Headcount charges only $10 and won’t convert as it will send money in the same currency.
 It’s especially relevant for employees from countries with unstable currency rates.

 How useful was this post?